turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 ### Snapshot testing

 Once again, let's look at the docs to find out what [snapshot testing](https://jestjs.io/docs/en/snapshot-testing) is in Jest.
-Reading throught the docs, we find out that we can use snapshot tests to compare against a previous 'snapshot' of what our component looked like.
+Reading through the docs, we find out that we can use snapshot tests to compare against a previous 'snapshot' of what our component looked like.
 Snapshot tests are not really TDD but it is a way to double check if a change was made to the UI unexpectedly.
 If something has changed, the snapshot will fail.
 If we really did mean to make that change, we can `update` our snapshot to use the newest version.

 First we'll need to install one more package in order to convert our Enzyme wrappers to a format that is compatible with Jest snapshot testing.